 Three years ago after a terrible flooding of the family estate, excuse me, the swamp land known as Voo Bayou and the run-down but comfortable cabin that Poppi referred to as The House of Voo, MiMi and Poppi had been forced to move to New York, much to the chagrin of my parents but to my everlasting delight, and so now family get-togethers are no longer the boring, tedious affairs that they have been in times past.
 MiMi is convinced that my mother, Patricia LaVonne Paramore Voo is indeed too good for my father and she despises her with a passion that only a Cajun can produce.

 She’s a sweet old lady full of fire and vinegar and has never passed up the chance to humiliate “the Lady of the Manor” as she says in a fake hysterically funny English accent.
-Never mind the fact that for the first two years of their marriage, my parents had lived with MiMi and Poppi down south after “the incident.”
+Never mind the fact that for the first three years of their marriage, my parents had actually lived with MiMi and Poppi down south after “the incident.”
 I’m just glad that I wasn’t there to witness the atrocities that I’ve been told about by both sides.
 Knowing my mother, I’m sure she made MiMi’s simple life a living hell.
 Knowing MiMi, I’m sure she gave back just as good as she got and saved up enough vengeance to last her for the rest of her life.
 Three years in a row now, she has shown up at my mother’s inherited Fifth Avenue mansion, on Christmas morning, carrying a live chicken.

 Like I said, I’m sitting there wasting the afternoon with my cat, Weiner and my dog, Toulouse, the parrot is in his cage in the kitchen carving a handgun out of a peanut, the fish are trying to watch television through an inch of algae encrusting the sides of their tank, and there’s this knock on the door.
 I finish my sandwich, swallow a swig of coffee and take a quick look-see in the mirror in case it’s Andy calling.
 (Surely he was out of the hospital by now.
 Hopefully, he has gotten my flowers and all my messages.
-I thought the Singing Clown get well telegram was inspired.)
+I thought the Singing Clown get- well- telegram was inspired.)

 Dabbing on some lipstick and smoothing back my hair, I tripped over Phantom, the ferret and opened the twelve locks on the sturdy front door.
 There were two men in hats standing on the stoop.
 Looked like detectives.
 Probably Homicide.
 You could usually tell by their wary expressions and the fact that they were wearing badges that said....
 Homicide.

 “Afternoon, ma’am.” the taller of the two said, pushing back the brim of his hat and taking a snapshot of me with his worldly eyes.
 “Name’s Coyote, John Coyote, Third Precinct.
 This is my partner, Neil Yettimann.
 May we come in?”
 I was momentarily flustered.
 “What’s this all about?”
 I asked, pushing the door closer to closed than open.
 The guy cleared his throat and gave a look around.
 “You are Miss Voo, aren’t ya?
 Miss Aachoo Voo?
 You have an office in this building, don’t ya?”
 “Well, yeah,” I replied, “So I do.
 What’s it to you?”
 The other guy spoke up, “We just need to ask you a few questions about a homicide, miss.
 It’ll only take a couple minutes.”
 Feeling on the defensive, I opened the door and the two men stepped inside the apartment.
-Weiner was standing upright at the coffee table as he was wont to do and Toulouse gave them a sniff and remained where he was on the divan.
+Weiner was standing upright on the coffee table as he was wont to do and Toulouse gave them a sniff and remained where he was on the divan.